Duloxetine and alcohol abuse

 This combination can lead to increased drowsiness, dizziness, and impairment of motor skills.
 It can also affect your cognition and judgment, making it dangerous to drive or operate machinery.
 Mixing duloxetine and alcohol can also increase the risk of serotonin syndrome, a potentially life-threatening condition characterized by confusion, rapid heart rate, and high blood pressure.

-See also Duloxetine mdd
+See also Duloxetine 60 mg side effects

 Additionally, combining these substances can worsen the side effects of duloxetine, such as nausea, dry mouth, and headache.
 It can also exacerbate the symptoms of alcohol abuse and depression.